+Graphic Novel Programming for All-Ages and All Budgets If there’s one thing librarians are always looking for, it’s new ideas for programs, especially programs that tie-in with the books in their collection.
+Graphic novels offer a lot of possibilities for programming for all ages and all budgets.
+Because of their combination of art and words, graphic novels allow for programs exploring writing, drawing, crafts, and more.
+Here are some ideas for graphic novel programming, broken down by their estimated costs and/or estimated planning time.
+But these are only the beginning.
 Top 10 Graphic Novels 2017 As the range of children’s graphic novels expands, authors are treading new ground and tackling different topics in imaginative ways.
 This year, our top 10 list includes Svetlana Chmakova’s Brave, a genuinely fresh take on bullying, and Melissa Jane Osborne and Veronica Fish’s The Wendy Project, in which a traumatic accident blurs the line between reality and fantasy for a teenage girl.
 Katie O’Neill’s The Tea Dragon Society has a traditional feel to it, but her tale of dragons who produce magical tea is totally original.
 On the other end of the emotional scale, Louis Undercover is a story of parental love, alcoholism, and divorce, which may help many children realize they are not alone.

 The Comic Book Collection - Newspaper and Current Periodical Reading Room (Serial and Government Publications Division, Library of Congress) The largest publicly available collection of comic books in the United States is housed in the Newspaper and Current Periodical Reading Room.
 The collection includes U.S. and foreign comic books--over 12,000 titles in all, totaling more than 140,000 issues.
 Primarily composed of the original print issues, the collection includes color microfiche of selected early comic book titles (such as Superman, More Fun, and Action Comics), bound volumes of comic books submitted by the publishers and special reprints.
 The collection is most comprehensive from the mid-1940s on; however, many titles date back to the 1930s.
 For some of the earliest modern comic books (those which began publishing in the 1930s), the collection holdings begin with the early 1940s.
 Acquisitions: